 Did you know that Medicare Part B and D premiums are based on vour income?
 Most clients I have met do not know this and are sometimes stunned to learn they will not be paying the standard rate for Medicare.
-The chart on the next page, from www.medicare.gov shows the 2022 income breakdown and related Medicare premiums for individual and married couples.
+The chart on the next page, from www.medicare.gov shows the 2023 income breakdown and related Medicare premiums for individual and married couples.
 Each year the premium responsibility does get reassessed based on your yearly taxes, so the premium can change if your income changes.
+Note that Medicare looks back 2 years for their evaluation, see below chart.

-If you have an extenuating circumstance, for example, you received a large inheritance, you can file an appeal with Social Security to see if they will approve an exception to the increased Medicare premium.
+If you have an extenuating circumstance like receiving a large inheritance, you can file an appeal with Social Security to see if they will approve an exception to the increased premium cost.

-MEDICARE FACT 3: Higher income households pay more for Medicare
+MEDICARE FACT 3: Higher income Households pay more for Medicare